XiyuMomoUra/EhCrawler/README.md

 3. ## How to use the script

-    If you want to download the info by yourself or modify the code, you need to read the following guide.
+    If you want to download the infos by yourself or modify the code, you need to read the following guide.

    1. ### Config the cookies